 Attend Today, Achieve Tomorrow

 Parents should always cover any absence with a phone call or note to school.
 Daily calls are made by staff to establish the reason for any pupil absence.

-The Education Welfare Officer, Julie Lewis, visits School weekly to monitor pupil attendance and carry out any necessary home visits/referrals.
+The Education Welfare Officer, visits School weekly to monitor pupil attendance and carry out any necessary home visits/referrals.